Notes on the data: Premature mortality by selected cause - 0 to 74 years

 Policy context: Cancer is a general term used to describe the group of diseases where cells grow in an uncontrolled and purposeless way inside the body [1].
 Some cancers can be cured, others can be controlled by medical treatment and some are diagnosed too late for medical treatment to be effective.
 Although the causes of many cancers are not fully understood, some of the factors that place people at greater risk of developing cancer are well recognised.
 They include: biomedical factors (e.g., genetic susceptibility, hormonal factors), behavioural factors (e.g., smoking - cause of around 20-30% of all cancers, alcohol consumption, physical inactivity and obesity, chronic infections, diet) and environmental factors (e.g., sunlight, radiation, occupational exposures, pollution) [2].
 Some risk factors cannot be changed while others, especially those related to behaviours, are modifiable.
 The risk of many cancers increases as people age.

-Cancer is a leading cause of death, with lung cancer (malignant neoplasm of trachea, bronchus and lung) and bowel cancer (malignant neoplasm of colon, sigmoid, rectum and anus) and blood cancers (malignant neoplasm of lymphoid, haematopoietic and related tissue) ranked first, eighth and ninth, respectively in the leading causes of death in Australia.
+Cancer is a leading cause of death, with lung cancer (malignant neoplasm of trachea, bronchus and lung) and bowel cancer (malignant neoplasm of colon, sigmoid, rectum and anus) and blood cancers (malignant neoplasm of lymphoid, haematopoietic and related tissue) ranked fifth, eighth and ninth, respectively in the leading causes of death in Australia [3].
 Cancer is also the leading cause of premature mortality, or deaths before 75 years of age as presented in the Social Health Atlas.

-Socioeconomic disparities are evident in cancer mortality, both for all cancers (with rates of cancer-related mortality 42% higher in areas of lower socioeconomic status (SES) than those in higher SES areas over the period 2015 to 2019), and for many individual cancers [2].
+Socioeconomic disparities are evident in premature deaths from cancer, both for all cancers (with rates of cancer-related mortality 57% higher in areas of lower socioeconomic status (SES) than those in higher SES areas over the period 2018 to 2022), 56% higher for colorectal cancer and almost two and a half (2.46) times higher for lung cancer [5].

-For 2017 to 2021 almost half (46.6%) of deaths from cancer were premature, with closely similar proportions for males and females – these and other details are available here.
+For 2018 to 2022, 45.8% of deaths from cancer were premature, with closely similar proportions for males and females – these and other details are available here.

 References